 Fletcher does not have a specific citation format for course work, Capstones, or dissertations, but the Chicago Style is used almost exclusively.
 Use the Chicago Manual of Style Online for the most up to date citation rules.
 For Chicago guidelines on typical formats see: Notes & Bibliography Sample Citations and Author-Date Sample Citations.

 Ginn Style Guide

-The Bluebook: A Uniform System of Citation, is the style manual commonly used for citing to legal documents within the United States.
-While copies of the Bluebook are held in Ginn Library there are also a number of web-based guides to citing content using the system.
+The Bluebook: A Uniform System of Citation is the style manual commonly used for citing legal documents within the United States.
+While copies of the Bluebook are held in Ginn Library, there are also a number of web-based guides to citing content using the system.

 There are many tools available to help create and store citations, organize research, generate bibliographies and footnotes, organize PDFs, and much more.

 - Citation software

 - View EndNote guide